 Check refunds are processed after all classes have met twice.
 Approximately 10-14 days after paperwork is transferred to the accounting department, refund checks are mailed.

 All children attending classes in the 4–6 age group must be escorted to and from the classroom by their parent/guardian for each class meeting and will not be released to a sibling.
 Children attending classes in the 6–8 age group and older may be dropped off no more than 15 minutes early at the covered door located near the corner of Bayard and Bartlett streets (entrance on Berthea).
 Junior School staff are unable to supervise and will not be held responsible for children dropped off more than 15 minutes prior to the start of classes.

-Every Junior School student must be picked up by a parent or authorized caregiver no later than 15 minutes after the student’s class ends.
+Every Junior School student who is not enrolled in After-Care must be picked up by a parent or authorized caregiver no later than 15 minutes after the student’s class ends.
 Neither the School nor its staff can be held responsible for students who are not picked up within this 15-minute window.
 Any child who remains on the campus more than 15 minutes after class ends will be unsupervised until a parent or authorized caregiver arrives.
 Students must be picked up at the covered door near the corner of Bayard and Bartlett streets.
 Students are not allowed to walk through the parking lot without a parent or guardian.
 In the event that you have a personal emergency and are unable to arrive on time, you must call the Junior School office at 713-639-7700.

 Parking is not allowed curbside at the student drop-off area.
 Free parking is available in the ground-level parking lot adjacent to the Junior School entrance.
 Space is limited.
 Additional free parking can be found in the museum’s parking lot across Montrose Blvd.
 Street parking is available in the surrounding neighborhood.
 Observe and comply with all “No Parking” signs/regulations when parking on the street.